molily/molily.de/_posts/2020-11-21-testing-angular.md

 Every Cypress command takes some time to execute.
 But from the spec point of view, the execution happens instantly.

+<aside class="margin-note">Declarative code</aside>

 In fact, Cypress commands are merely declarative.
 The execution happens asynchronously.
 By calling `cy.visit` and `cy.title`, we add commands to a queue.
 The queue is processed later.

 As a consequence, we do not need to wait for the result of `cy.visit`.
 Cypress automatically waits for the page to load before proceeding with the next command.
 For the same reason, `cy.title` does not immediately return a string, but a Chainer that allows more declarations.

 In the Jasmine unit and integration tests we wrote, we had to manage time ourselves.
-When dealing with asynchronous commands and asynchronous values, we had to use `async` / `await`, `fakeAsync` and other means explicitly.
+When dealing with asynchronous commands and values, we had to use `async` / `await`, `fakeAsync` and other means explicitly.

 This is not necessary when writing Cypress tests.
 The Cypress API is designed for expressiveness and readability.
 Cypress hides the fact that all commands take time.